 We’re pleased and proud to announce that Sir John Tusa has become the first Patron of Highbury Opera Theatre.

 Sir John Tusa has had a wide ranging career in arts administration and in radio and television journalism.
 He is currently co-chairman of the European Union Youth Orchestra from 2014 a Trustee

 of the Turquoise Mountain Foundation and until recently, was chairman of the British Architecture Trust Board, RIBA.
-He was chair of the Clore Leadership Programme, (2009-14) managing director of
+He was chair of the Clore Leadership Programme, (2009-14) Managing Director

-the National Portrait Gallery, the British Museum, the English National Opera, the Design Museum and Wigmore Hall.
+Boards of the National Portrait Gallery, the British Museum, the English National Opera, the Design Museum and Wigmore Hall.
 He has written extensively on the arts and its importance to society.
-In his

 We asked him a few questions, including one pertinent to our upcoming production of Fever Pitch the Opera.